Vivonet/Presto/README.md

 0. It has a powerful yet simple **fluent interface**.
 Aside from the necessary ugliness of a few extra square brackets in your code, Presto has a very powerful and expressive syntax that lets you stack on exactly and only the pieces you want, without the need for bloated and complicated method signature overloads.
 With Presto, `nil` parameters are a rarity.
 0. It is designed to be as automatic as possbile, loading only what is needed when it is needed.
 With Presto you just code and go.
 0. Presto should make your coding more intuitive and less bug-prone.
 With proper use of completions and depenencies, your app will also behave consistently and react automatically to remote changes.
 0. In-place loading means you can refresh your objects from their server definitions without blowing away other local data.
-Working on a single instance of an object means more predictable behavior and instant compatibility with a wide range of existing designs.
+Working on a single instance of an object means more predictable behavior and compatibility with a wide range of existing designs.

 ## Disclaimer
 This project is in its infancy and is constantly changing.
 Expect breaking changes.
 You’re more than welcome to depend on Presto in your projects, but for now you should link against a specific build and be aware that updating Presto may break your existing code.
 I will try to keep a changelog of all breaking changes introduced from version to version to facilitate new version adoption.